polarityio/threatconnect/README.md

 The API (secret) Key associated with the provided Access ID

-### Create New Indicators

-Allows you to create new Indicators in ThreatConnect if there aren't any found in searching

 ### Organization Search Blocklist

 By default all organizations visible to the provided API User will be searched.
 This blocklist is a comma delimited list of organizations you do not want searched.
 This option cannot be used in conjunction with the "Organization Search Allowlist" option.